The Mayor's background

 Salem Mayor Chuck Bennett took office January 4, 2017.
-Serving his first term as Mayor, his record of nine years on City Council and dedicated service to Salem resulted in street improvements, the sidewalk replacement program, increased funding for public safety, and other livability initiatives.
-Mayor Bennett is also a former State Representative and a graduate of Willamette University.
-He is married, has one daughter, and lives in northeast Salem.
+Serving his second term as Mayor, his record of nine years on City Council and dedicated service to Salem resulted in street improvements, the sidewalk replacement program, increased funding for public safety, and other livability initiatives.